The Gathering (2003 film): Plot

-However, after the priest's accident, the Bishop is able to pass on this strange news to Mr. Kirkman, who realises that his family is in great danger.
+After the priest's accident, the Bishop is able to pass on this strange news to Mr. Kirkman, who realises that his family is in great danger.
 He hastens to drive home to try to prevent whatever is fated to occur.
-Cassie is then seen attending the local festival with the Kirkman children only to then see the strange people gathering around the fairgrounds.
+Cassie is then seen attending the local fair with the Kirkman children only to then see the strange people gathering around the fairgrounds.
 She attempts to warn the police once more of Argyle's intent, but instead discovers Dan, who has killed the officer on duty.
 He then reveals that he is one of the Gathering, who have since stopped simply watching the world's tragedies but have also begun to set up the potential tragedies to be more likely to happen.
 Cassie manages to prevent Argyle from killing festival goers with a bomb, but is unable to stop him taking revenge upon the men who had abused him.
 After a harrowing chase, Cassie sacrifices her life to save the lives of the children of the Kirkman family.
 Mr. Kirkman arrives just in time to stop Argyle from killing his family.
-At the end it is revealed that Cassie also belongs to The Gathering, because just after she "dies", she appears standing among them as they stare at Argyle being electrocuted.
+At the end it is revealed that Cassie also belongs to The Gathering, because just after she "dies", she appears standing among them as they stare at Argyle dying.
 Cassie is shown to be weeping while the others just stand there and watch impassively.
 Because Cassie has shown compassion and tried to prevent evil deeds, her life of wandering will end and she will find peace, which she tells the son of Mr. Kirkman at night on the same day.